 It’s important to remember that good neighbor etiquette doesn’t start and end with keeping the music to a low volume.
-Indeed, the brightness of your outdoor lights will also impact your relationship with your neighbors.
+Indeed, the bright landscape lights will also impact your relationship with your neighbors.

 Of course, people want and need outdoor lighting.
 Still, the remedy can be done in many simple ways to avoid any conflict.
 In this blog, we will give out some tips on softening your outdoor lighting, things you can do to avoid too much brightness, and other related topics.